EPSpaces/EPShareRides/README.md

 There are many ways we could approach this topic: We could build a website to raise awareness or we could greenify a component of EPS, but we decided to focus on the student life aspect of sustainability.
 How can students at EPS engage in climate-friendly actions, and how can they integrate it into a convenient lifestyle?
 EPCarpool is a place that allows students to engage directly in lowering the footprint from transportation for school events: socials, sports, academic teams, and more.
 It allows us to work together to make EPS extracurriculars a more sustainable part of our culture and to promote greener ways of transportation.
 We see the value in carpooling, and we hope you do as well.

-THe vision of such a applicaiton is to allow for easier communication on carpooling to EPS based events.
+The vision of such a applicaiton is to allow for easier communication on carpooling to EPS based events.

 ## Running the app
 Download node.js.
 Then, clone the repository and run: